 - 1 stalk celery, finely chopped

-- 1 tablespoon pepitas
+- 2 tablespoons pepitas

-- 2 tablespoons walnuts, chopped
+- 2 tablespoons chopped walnuts

-- Fold in grapes.
+- Gently fold in the grapes.

 - Serve atop a bed of baby greens or with toasted bread.

 Amount Per Serving: Calories: 338Total Fat: 10gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 22mgSodium: 297mgCarbohydrates: 45gFiber: 8gSugar: 32gProtein: 21g